-Lay out the pebbles and put the 4 largest to one side.
-Place any six of the smaller pebbles on the front row of the matrix.
+Place the front row of six pebbles on to the matrix.
 Ensure the pebbles are firmly against the side cheeks as shown in the photograph.
 If necessary, pull the pebbles forward slightly to ensure their rear edges do not overhang the flame ports.
 The edges of the pebbles MUST NOT be allowed to enter the flame ports.

-Place the middle row of four larger pebbles onto the supports in the matrix, over the top of the holes and partially on top of the front pebbles.
+Place the middle row of four pebbles onto the supports in the matrix, over the top of the holes.
 Ensure the pebbles are not turned sideways, such that they actually enter the holes.

-Place the rear row of five pebbles on the flat posts of the matrix and up against the middle row making sure there is a gap between them.
-It may be necessary to change the orientation of these by 90 degrees.
+Place the rear row of five pebbles, making sure that the flat sides are firmly against the brick panel and side cheeks as shown.
 Note: The pebbles must not be crammed together, or inserted into the holes in the matrix.
 A well laid out, generously spaced pebble layout will give the best results.

-Make sure the flames travel through the pebbles and are not obstructed by them.
-No flames should hit the sides of the firebox IMPORTANT: The fire is designed to operate correctly with the pebbles supplied when assembled according to the instructions.
+IMPORTANT: The fire is designed to operate correctly with the pebbles supplied when assembled according to the instructions.
 Never add to the fifteen pebbles, or change them for a different type.
 Never throw rubbish or other matter onto the fuel bed.

 Due to the light colour of the pebbles, some discolouration/sooting is to be expected during normal use.